Biochronology: South America

 The development of South American land mammal ages is largely due to two brothers, Florentino Ameghino and Carlos Ameghino.
 As of 1983, there were 19 ages, all but one of which were based on sections in Argentina.
 Since then three more ages have been added for the Paleocene.

 Europe

 The first European European land mammal age (ELMA), the Villafranchian, was defined in 1865.
 It was based on sedimentary units near Villafranca d'Asti in Italy.
 Several more were proposed between 1950 and 1975; and in 1975 Mein introduced a finer division called Mammal Neogene (MN) zones.
 A total of 30 Mammal Paleogene zones have also been defined.

-Asia and Africa
+Asia

 Asian land mammal ages are more recently named and more tentative than the ages for the above continents, with poor geochronological constraints.
 There is no consensus for the names of some of the ages.
 However, the picture is rapidly improving, since Central Asia has some of the world's best records of Neogene mammals.

+Africa

-In Africa, sequences of fossils (including those of primates) have been determined and some land mammal ages designated, but not yet formally defined.
+African land mammal ages were formally defined in 2020.
+Previously, sequences of fossils (including those of primates) were only informally designated.